rudifa/ios-gameofchats/README.md

 *Fan-out itself is the process duplicating data in the database.
 When data is duplicated it eliminates slow joins and increases read performance.
 Multi-path updates allow the client to update several locations with one object.
 We call this client-side fan-out, because data is "fanned" across several locations.*

+### Ep 12 - How to Load Entire Chat Log per User

+In ChatLogController add ChatMessageCell and populate from the chat.